AnvilM/mcp-php-boilerplate/README.md

 #### Environment Variables

-Environment variables are managed using the [oscarotero/env](https://github.com/oscarotero/env) library.
-These variables are read directly from the system, not from a `.env` file, and are intended for use within configuration classes.
+Environment variables are loaded from a `.env` file in the project root during the bootstrapping process (specifically within the `InfrastructureBootloader`).

+After loading, all variables are available globally via the `$_ENV` superglobal array.

 Predefined environment variables: